ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/README.md

 __SWAT Revolver__: Huge damage potential with 1-STK criticals with Lady Justice.
 Reloads faster.

-__Shield Bash Alt__: Now has higher breach damage.
+__Tactical Shield - Shield Bash Alt__: Now has higher breach damage.
 You can break doors in two hits, with a bash and a kick.
 This makes Shield feel faster and more unique, especially in single-player.

 __Rifle Resistant Shield__: Reduced reload speed penalty to match Tactical Shield (-15%).
 Retains its unique mvoement speed penalty.

-Also gains Shield Bash - it's a great alt that was easy to skip in vanilla, as the Tactical Shield isn't viable for long.
+__Rifle Resistant Shield - New Alt__: Emergency Grenade.
+Sacrifice armor to protect your health from melee.
+Very powerful with shield HP perks, and with points into the team Straegic Points Gain bar for fast armor recovery.

 __SMG Assault__: Heavily buffed.
 It has a larger clip, more dmage, and tears through armor.